11 Tips for Moving to Seoul With Your Family

 8. Should I Learn Korean?

-While Seoul is an international city and you’ll meet plenty of English-speaking expats, learning at least a little Korean will make day-to-day life much easier.
-Learning to read hangul, the Korean alphabet, is a good first step.
-Many products are labeled with English words spelled out in hangul, so you’ll be able to understand lots.
+While Seoul is an international city, and you’ll meet plenty of English-speaking expats, learning at least a tiny Korean will make day-to-day life much easier.
+Learning to read Hangul, the Korean alphabet, is an excellent first step.
+Many products are labeled with English words spelled out in Hangul, so you’ll be able to understand lots.

-If you’d like to learn to speak Korean, there are plenty of classes you can attend.
-These are also a good way to meet new people.
+If you’d like to learn to speak Korean, you can attend plenty of classes.
+These are also excellent ways to meet new people.

 9. How Do I Get a Driving License and a Car?

-If you already hold a driving license from an ‘acknowledged country’ like the US, you’ll be able to swap it for a Korean one.
-The Korean Driver’s License Authority will hold your original license and return to you when you leave the country.
+If you already hold a driving license from an ‘acknowledged country’ like the US, you can swap it for a Korean one.
+The Korean Driver’s License Authority will hold your original license and return it to you when you leave the country.

-Buying a new car from a dealership is a simple process, you’ll just need to show your Alien Registration Card and passport.
-You’ll need to register the car within 15 days and purchase insurance, which the dealership can help you with.
+Buying a new car from a dealership is simple.
+You’ll need to show your Alien Registration Card and passport.
+You’ll also need to register the vehicle within 15 days and purchase insurance, which the dealership can help you with.

 10. Does Seoul have Uber?

-In 2019, Uber launched a new feature which allows users to hail rides from Seoul’s ‘International Taxi’ service, which provides taxis with English-speaking drivers.
+In 2019, Uber launched a new feature that allows users to hail rides from Seoul’s ‘International Taxi’ service, which provides taxis with English-speaking drivers.
 This is especially useful if you don’t speak Korean.
-You can also use the Uber app to access the Uber Black, Uber Trip, and Uber Assist services, as well as to hire local taxi cabs.
+You can also use the Uber app to access Uber Black, Uber Trip, and Uber Assist services and hire local taxi cabs.

 11. How Will I Find a Nanny or Au Pair?

 Whether you’re looking for a live-in au pair or a part-time nanny, asking other expats for recommendations is a good strategy.
-There are also websites which allow you to search local and international nannies to find the right one for you and your family.
-You’ll be able to filter according to variables like experience, cleaning, tutoring, and more.
+Some websites allow you to search local and international nannies to find the right one for you and your family.
+You can filter according to experience, cleaning, tutoring, and more variables.
 Many local agencies specialize in finding nannies for expat families and can run background checks and perform interviews for you.

 Moving to Seoul is easy when you’re properly prepared.
 Use the information above to make the move go as smoothly as possible for you and your family.